CesiumGS/cesium/Documentation/Contributors/VSCodeGuide/README.md

 1. Install [VSCode](https://code.visualstudio.com/).

+2. If you haven't already, install `gulp-cli` globally, with `npm install -g gulp-cli` from a bash prompt.
+This does not require administrative rights, and places a `gulp` shim into your path that will invoke a copy of gulp from the local project folder.
+This is needed for VSCode's build tasks to work with Cesium.

-2. Click `File -> Open Folder...` and open the Cesium root folder.
+3. Click `File -> Open Folder...` and open the Cesium root folder.

 ## Shell Integration (optional)